 Generative Engine Optimization (GEO) is the practice of optimizing content for citation by AI answer engines such as ChatGPT Search, Google AI Overviews, Perplexity, Gemini, and Claude.
-The term was formalized in the 2024 GEO research paper by teams from Princeton, Georgia Tech, and IIT Delhi, which reported that targeted GEO methods improved AI visibility by about 40%.
+The term was formalized in the GEO research paper, which reported that tested optimization methods improved AI visibility by up to 40% in generative engine responses.

 Why GEO Matters in 2026